MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_current_write_position.md

 title: EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION
 ms.date: 09/16/2021
 targetos: Windows
-description: TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION tells the driver that a request to assign the current write position has made???.
+description: The EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION callback function is implemented by the driver and is called when the current write position for the specified stream audio engine is set.
 prerelease: true
 req.assembly:
 req.construct-type: function